 On-Farm Emergency Water Infrastructure Rebate Scheme

 Provides rebates for emergency on-farm water infrastructure expenses.
 You can apply for a 25% rebate on the cost of new infrastructure that supplies water for animal welfare, up to a maximum of $25,000.
 The roll-out of the expanded Scheme is currently being negotiated with all states and territories, including co-funding arrangements.
 Once those arrangements have been finalised, further information will be available here.

 Australian Apprentice Wage Subsidy

-The subsidy will provide support in the first three years of an Australian Apprenticeship as follows:
+The subsidy will provide support in the first three years of an Australian Apprenticeship.